c3g/freezeman/backend/README.md

      export PG_PORT=5432
      ```

+  3. By default, experiment run info files are dropped into a folder in the
+  project, `./backend/lims-run-info`.
+If you want to change that, you can create
-    Set a `FMS_RUN_INFO_PATH` environment variable to point to a directory where
+  a `FMS_RUN_INFO_PATH` environment variable pointing to a different directory.
-    Freezeman will output run info files to trigger run processing (defaults to
-    `lims-run-info` in the project folder).

-  3. Install the [pg_fzy](#pg_fzy) extension for the database:
+  For linux/Mac, this can be added to your shell configuration.

       ```bash
+      FMS_RUN_INFO_PATH=~/my-lims-run-info
+      export FMS_RUN_INFO_PATH
+      ```

+  4. Install the [pg_fzy](#pg_fzy) extension for the database:

+     ```bash
      cd backend/dependencies/pg_fzy && make && sudo make install
      ```

-  4. Run any outstanding migrations:
+  5. Run any outstanding migrations:

      ```bash
      python ./manage.py migrate
      ```

-  5. Create an application superuser:
+  6. Create an application superuser:

      ```bash
      python ./manage.py createsuperuser
      ```

-  6. Run the development server:
+  7. Run the development server:

      ```bash
      python ./manage.py runserver